-- 1 If the router is not the elected BSR, it ignores the message, else - The BSR adds the RP address to its local pool of candidate RPs, according to the associated group prefix(es) in the C-RP-Adv message.
+- 1 If the router is not the elected BSR, it ignores the message, else - 2 The BSR adds the RP address to its local pool of candidate RPs, according to the associated group prefix(es) in the C-RP-Adv message.
 The Holdtime in the C-RP-Adv message is also stored with the corresponding RP, to be included later in the Bootstrap message.
 The BSR may apply a local policy to limit the number of Candidate RPs included in the Bootstrap message.
-The BSR may override the prefix indicated in a C-RP-Adv unless the Authoritative bit in the C-RP-Adv is set.
+The BSR may override the prefix indicated in a C-RP-Adv unless the 'Priority' field is not zero.

 The BSR keeps an RP-timer per RP in its local RP-set.
 The RP-timer is initialized to the Holdtime in the RP's C-RP-Adv.
-When the timer expires, the corresponding RP is removed from the RP- set.
+When the timer expires, the corresponding RP is removed from the RP-set.
 The RP-timer is restarted by the C-RP-Advs from the corresponding RP.

 The BSR also uses its Bootstrap-timer to periodically send Bootstrap messages.
-In particular, when the Bootstrap-timer expires, the BSR originates an Bootstrap message on each of its PIM interfaces.
+In particular, when the Bootstrap-timer expires, the BSR originates a Bootstrap message on each of its PIM interfaces.
+To reduce the bootstrap message overhead during partition healing, the BSR should set a random time (as a function of the priority and address) after which the Bootstrap message is originated only if no other preferred Bootstrap message is received.
+For details see appendix 6.2.
 The message is sent with a TTL of 1 to the 'ALL-PIM-ROUTERS' group.
 In steady state, the BSR originates Bootstrap messages periodically.
 At startup, the Bootstrap-timer is initialized to [Bootstrap-Timeout], causing the first Bootstrap message to be originated only when and if the timer expires.
 For timer details, see Section 3.6.3.
 A DR unicasts a Bootstrap message to each new PIM neighbor, i.e., after the DR receives the neighbor's Hello message (it does so even if the new neighbor becomes the DR).

-The Bootstrap message is subdivided into sets of {group-prefix,RP-Count,RP-addresses}.
+The Bootstrap message is subdivided into sets of group-prefix,RP-Count,RP-addresses.
 For each RP-address, the corresponding Holdtime is included in the "RP-Holdtime" field.
 The format of the Bootstrap message allows 'semantic fragmentation', if the length of the original Bootstrap message exceeds the packet maximum boundaries (see Section 4).
 However, we recommend against configuring a large number of routers as C-RPs, to reduce the semantic fragmentation required.